rtlnl/phoenix/chart/README.md

 ## Deploy Phoenix

-We do not provide a public Docker repository where you can download the `phoenix` image from.
-You need to create your own repository and push the image over there and set it here.

 The default values will create all the services that are required to make Phoenix work out of the box.
 Make sure you are setting properly the `ENV` variables to connect to `S3`.
 To install the chart simply run the below command:

 ```bash